FAITHFULNESS, EVEN IN SMALL THINGS, MATTERS

 MILLIONS OF FAITHFUL PEOPLE CAN HAVE A BIG IMPACT

 It is also true that if millions of evangelicals did make lifestyle choices commensurate with the call to care for God’s creation the collective impact of those decisions would make a positive difference!
-The impact would not only benefit the creation’s ecosystems, but also our neighbors who struggle with poverty and who suffer the most from the affects of pollution.
+The impact would not only benefit the creation’s ecosystems and ourselves, but even more importantly our neighbors who struggle with poverty and who suffer the most from the affects of climate change and pollution.

 MAKE A PERSONAL COMMITMENT IN A HIGH IMPACT AREA

-Living the Change invites you to make a pledge to live more sustainably and make a personal lifestyle commitment in at least one of three high-impact areas: transportation, energy use, and diet.
+Living the Change invites you to make a pledge to live more sustainably and make a personal lifestyle commitment in at least one of three high-impact areas: transportation, energy, and diet.

 Each of these three areas represents an opportunity to save more than 0.8 tonnes of CO2 per capita per year.
 The corresponding data was compiled by Wynes and Nicholas as part of their study in the 2017 Environmental Research Letters, which compared all actions of one individual on a life cycle basis, under current average conditions in developed countries.